 “It wasn’t even meant to be a record to start off with.
 It’s almost experimental, but that’s the wrong word.
 We recorded it at our studio just to see if the place was good enough to make records.
 It is.
-We were half-way through it when we realised that it was alright so we decided to pursue it further—do something with it.
-It’s the best sounding record we’ve ever made, technically and everything.
+We were half-way through it when we realised that it was all right, so we decided to pursue it further—do something with it.
+It’s the best-sounding record we’ve ever made, technically and everything.
 If you play it, it sounds good.
 We’re learning to make records that sound better when you put them on.
 These records make me happy.”
 Robin Guthrie

 - October 1985

 - Pink, Orange, Red

 - Sultitan Itan